sammich/PegaStudioPro/README.md

 - Configuration sets have a per-application scope.
 If you don't use the defaults, you will need to set them up for each app you have.
 - Defaults *may* change in a componnent release.
 Check the release notes

+## Updates and releases

+The component, depending on feedback and enhancement requests, may get fairly regular updates as they are added.

+When the Pega Peer Review component is updated, this component will get updated in due course.
+Do not manually update to the new component version.

+Check the release notes for details of all changes in each release here (TBA).

 ## What if something goes wrong? (a.k.a. warranty & support)